-The first thing participants encountered when opening the survey link was the following introduction: 'This survey is about storytelling in esports, which are the stories or backgrounds of players, teams or organizations.
-These stories can be told in many different ways, for instance through youtube videos, reddit posts or during live broadcasts on sites like Twitch.tv.
-This survey will take about 10 minutes to fill out.
-All data will be kept anonymously and is used only for a research purposes'.
-Participants were required to choose the option 'I have read above text and agree to continue to the survey' in order to follow through with the survey.
+The first thing participants encountered when opening the survey link was the following introduction, which can be found in the appendix.
 Following, participants had to fill in the demographics section: year of birth, country of residence, gender, educational level and employment status.
 Next, participants had to indicate in an open answer the amount of hours they had spent watching esports and esports storytelling content within the last month.
 From this point on, participants encountered 31 different statements, and had to indicate one of 5 options: strongly disagree, disagree, neutral, agree, and strongly agree